Animal Liberation Orchestra

-Biography
+History

 Forming the band (1989)

 Childhood friends Lebowitz, Adams and Gill (aka, LAG) formed their first band in junior high school in 1989 with drummer Matt West.
 Originally called Django, they recorded their first album entitled "Contact" the summer before their senior year in high school, and then moved to Santa Barbara together to attend college.
 When West returned home after a couple years, music mentor Brogan filled in.
 In the summer of 1996, the band moved to Augusta, Georgia, to tour the South and meet James Brown, achieving both.
 Upon their return to Santa Barbara, Brogan decided to move to Seattle, Washington.

 A new band name and drummer followed in 1997 – Magnum Family, with Josh Yafa on drums.
 The band was short-lived but funky, and grew a modest following in Isla Vista, California, where UCSB students mostly lived.

 The birth of ALO (1998)

 By 1998, the band evolved into the Animal Liberation Orchestra & The Free Range Horns, a nine-piece ensemble featuring a five-piece horn section and UCSB Jazz Band director Jon Nathan on drums.
 With their rousing stage shows and their home-made debut album "ALO vs. LAG", the band began drawing enormous attention in the Santa Barbara area.
 After finishing up their college degrees that summer, Lebowitz, Adams and Gill embarked on a U.S. acoustic tour with hometown friend Rob Binkley on percussion and called it "BLAG Across America".
 When LAG returned home to Saratoga, California, that fall to return to ALO, they stripped down to a quartet, first pairing up with drummer Shree Shyam Das.
 Shortening their name to ALO, this new line-up plugged themselves into the SF music scene and recorded continuously, releasing a couple of albums including "One Size Fits All" and "Time Expander", while archiving the rest.

-After Das left the band to pursue other musical interests, the band took a short break but soon returned in the spring of 2002 playing with a variety of new drummers including Matt Butler and Adam Goodhue.
+After Dan left the band to pursue other musical interests, the band took a short break but soon returned in the spring of 2002 playing with a variety of new drummers including Matt Butler and Adam Goodhue.
 In the fall of 2002, Lebowitz, Adams and Gill reunited with Brogan and the current version of ALO was solidified.